vladavilov/playground/risk-analytics-agent/ai_docs/FinCalculations_part.md

     - `cash_flows`: `array` (derived from SecurityMaster)
     - `call_schedule`: `array` (from SecurityMaster, including `call_type`)
     - `benchmark_yield_curve`: `object` (from MarketData - the appropriate UST or MMD curve as per rule BR-01/BR-02)
-    - `interest_rate_volatility`: `float` (derived from the volatility surface in MarketData)
+    - `interest_rate_volatility_surface`: `object` (from MarketData)
 - **Calculation Method:**
     1. This calculation is not performed for `instrument_type` = 'TFI_TREASURY'.
+    2. An `interest_rate_volatility` float **shall** be derived from the input `interest_rate_volatility_surface`.
+The logic is as follows:
+        -   The goal is to find the implied volatility that corresponds to the bond's duration at an at-the-money strike.
+        -   From the volatility surface, which is a matrix of tenor and strike, select the volatilities for the 'at-the-money' strike (e.g., strike = 100).
+        -   Using this list of volatilities keyed by tenor, perform a **linear interpolation** to find the volatility at the specific duration of the bond.
+This is identical to the benchmark yield interpolation logic in Section 4.6.
-    2. A binomial interest rate lattice is constructed based on the instrument's appropriate benchmark yield curve and interest rate volatility.
+    3. A binomial interest rate lattice is constructed based on the instrument's appropriate benchmark yield curve and the interpolated `interest_rate_volatility` derived in the previous step.
 This lattice models the potential paths of future interest rates.
-    3. The bond's cash flows are valued backwards through the lattice, from maturity to the present.
+    4. The bond's cash flows are valued backwards through the lattice, from maturity to the present.
-    4. At each node representing a call date, the model checks if the issuer's optimal action is to call the bond based on its `call_type` (e.g., if the bond's price is higher than its call price for an American call).
+    5. At each node representing a call date, the model checks if the issuer's optimal action is to call the bond based on its `call_type` (e.g., if the bond's price is higher than its call price for an American call).
 The cash flow is adjusted accordingly.
-    5. A numerical root-finding solver is used to find the `OAS` value.
+    6. A numerical root-finding solver is used to find the `OAS` value.
 The `OAS` is the constant spread that, when added to all interest rates in the lattice, makes the calculated present value of the bond equal to its current `market_price`.
 - **Output:** A single float value, `oas_in_bps`.

 ### 4.5.
 Methodology: Trade History Aggregation